-Setting Value Advanced Description Mode Encryption Mode drop-down √ choices are Off, SSL, or TLS; note that either SSL or TLS menu and a Certificate must be selected in order for authen- tication to work Certificate drop-down √ select the certificate of the LDAP server or the CA that menu signed that certificate (required if authentication is used); ilf your LDAP server does not already have a certificate, create a CA using CAs (page 74), then the certificate using Certificates (page 77) and install the certificate on the LDAP server LDAP timeout integer increase this value (in seconds) if obtaining a Kerberos ] ticket times out DNS timeout integer increase this value (in seconds) if DNS queries timeout 1 Idmap backend drop-down √ select the backend to use to map Windows security 1 menu and identifiers (SIDs) to UNIX UIDs and GIDs; see Table 9.2 Edit for a summary of the available backends; click the Edit link to configure the backend's editable options Samba Schema checkbox √ only check this box if you need LDAP authentication for SMB shares and have already configured the LDAP server with Samba attributes Auxiliary Parame- string additional options for sssd.conf(5) ters (https://jhrozek.fedorapeople.org/sssd/1.11.6/man/sssc conf.5.html) Schema drop-down if Samba Schema is checked, select the schema to use; menu choices are rfc2307 and rfc2307bis Enable checkbox uncheck to disable the configuration without deleting 1 it
+Catting inued from previous page 1 Setting Value Advanced Mode Description Machine Suffix string antional, can be added to name when system added Machine Sullix string $\checkmark$ optional; can be added to name when system added string to LDAP directory (e.g. server, accounting) SUDO Suffix string $\checkmark$ use if LDAP-based users need superuser access Kerberos Realm drop-down ✓ select the realm created using the instructions in Ker - Kaula ana a Duina aina al menu beros Realms (page 160) ł Kerberos Principal drop-down $\checkmark$ browse to the location of the principal in the keytab menu created as described in Kerberos Keytabs (page 161) - Encryption Mode drop-down $\checkmark$ choices are Off, SSL, or TLS; note that either SSL or TLS menu and a Certificate must be selected in order for authen- C = ===== tication to work Certificate drop-down $\checkmark$ select the certificate of the LDAP server or the CA that menu signed that certificate (required if authentication is used); ilf your LDAP server does not already have a certificate, create a CA using CAs (page 73), then the certificate using Certificates (page 76) and install the LDAP timeout interes certificate on the LDAP server ł LDAP timeout integer ✓ increase this value (in seconds) if obtaining a Kerberos ticket times out DNS timeout integer increase this value (in seconds) if DNS queries timeout integer $\checkmark$ ļ ldmap backend drop-down menu and ✓ select the backend to use to map Windows security identifiers (SIDs) to UNIX UIDs and GIDs; see Table 9.2 Edit for a summary of the available backends; click the Edit Euit link to configure the backend's editable options Samba Schema checkbox only check this box if you need LDAP authentication Salliba Scheilia CHECKDOX V for SMB shares and have already configured the LDAP server with Samba attributes Auxiliary Parame- string additional options for sssd.conf(5) ł ters sung V (https://jhrozek.fedorapeople.org/sssd/1.11.6/man/sssd. conf 5 html) Schema drop-down $\checkmark$ if Samba Schema is checked, select the schema to use; Schema menu V choices are rfc2307 and rfc2307bis Enable checkbox uncheck to disable the configuration without deleting ļ LIIADIE CHECKDOX it NetBIOS Name string $\checkmark$ limited to 15 characters; automatically populated with ĺ the system's original hostname; must be different ĺ from the Workgroup name ĺ NetBIOS Alias string $\checkmark$ limited to 15 characters ĺ 1 i

-Click the Rebuild Directory Service Cache button after adding a user to LDAP who needs immediate access to FreeNAS $^{\text{@}}$ .
+Click the Rebuild Directory Service Cache button after adding a user to LDAP who needs immediate access to FreeNAS®.
 Otherwise this occurs automatically once a day as a cron job.